Census of agriculture: Thailand

+The country conducted its first Timor-Leste Census of Agriculture (TLAC) in 2019 as an independent country.

 Vietnam

 The first census of agriculture in Vietnam was conducted in 1994.
 The second one was carried out in 2001, which was followed by those carried out in 2006, 2011 and 2016.
 In 2020, the General Statistics Office (GSO) implemented for the first time a mid-term census of agriculture, involving around 10% of total agricultural, forestry and fisheries holdings.

 Europe

 Eurostat, the statistical office of the European Union, provides information for all its member countries.

 Albania

 The 1998 Census of Agricultural Holdings (CAH) was the first census of agriculture conducted in Albania.
 The second census of agriculture was carried out in 2012.

 Austria

 Austria conducted its first census of agricultural and forestry holdings in 1902.
 Subsequent censuses of agriculture were held in 1930, 1939 and 1951, and every ten years from 1960 to 1990.
 The last three censuses of agriculture took place in 1999, 2010 and 2020.
 The census of agriculture 2010 was carried out together with the Survey on Agricultural Production Methods (SAPM).